abhaymishra24/Data-Structure-Learning/README.md

 ## Data-Structure-Learning
+In this project, I am working on various Data Structure techniques's questions and problems.
+I aim to learn new solutions and tackle Data Structure in different programming languages challenges ranging from basic to advanced levels.
+I am also utilizing algorithms for some of these problems.
+Additionally, I am trying to learn how to solve more complex problems and apply these skills to real-world scenarios.

+![dsa logo](https://github.com/abhaymishra24/Data-Structure-Learning/blob/main/Data%20Structure.jpg)

+#### Question - What is Data Structure?
-A data structure is a storage that is used to store and organize data.
+##### A data structure is a storage that is used to store and organize data.
 It is a way of arranging data on a computer so that it can be accessed and updated efficiently.
 A data structure is not only used for organizing the data.
 It is also used for processing, retrieving, and storing data.
 There are different basic and advanced types of data structures that are used in almost every program or software system that has been developed.
 So we must have good knowledge about data structures.

-![dsa logo](https://github.com/abhaymishra24/Data-Structure-Learning/blob/main/Data%20Structure.jpg)

-In this project, I am working on various Data Structure techniques's questions and problems.
-I aim to learn new solutions and tackle Data Structure in different programming languages challenges ranging from basic to advanced levels.
-I am also utilizing algorithms for some of these problems.
-Additionally, I am trying to learn how to solve more complex problems and apply these skills to real-world scenarios.

-### Using programming language
+### Using programming language-

 - Python <a href="https://www.python.com" target="_blank" rel="noreferrer"> <img src="https://s3.dualstack.us-east-2.amazonaws.com/pythondotorg-assets/media/files/python-logo-only.svg" alt="java" width="20" height="20"/>